 The City of Oulu offers preparatory instruction for immigrant children who do not attend Oulu International School.
-The preparatory classes are located in Kaukovainio School, Koskela School, Maikkula School, Myllyoja School, Paulaharju School and Rajakylä School for grades one to six and in Kastelli School, Kaukovainio School, Laanila School, Merikoski School, Pohjankartano School and Rajakylä School for grades seven to nine.
+The preparatory classes are located in Kaukovainio School, Koskela School, Maikkula School, Myllyoja School, Paulaharju School and Rajakylä School for grades one to six and in Kastelli School, Kaukovainio School, Laanila School, Merikoski School, Pohjankartano School, Rajakylä School and Terva-Toppila School for grades seven to nine.

 The primary aim of preparatory instruction is for children to be able to communicate and function in Finnish, so that they can then gradually integrate into the Finnish classroom.
 During the process, pupils become familiar with Finnish vocabulary and basic terms and also get acquainted with Finnish culture, the Finnish environment and everyday life.
 Full integration is usually attained within a school year, after which pupils continue their studies in a regular Finnish class.

 Further support is provided for pupils in teaching them Finnish as a second language as well as their mother tongue, in their religious studies and in remedial teaching.
 Other school subjects are studied according to the Finnish core curriculum.

 These services are available in the schools mentioned above, so pupils are advised to continue their studies in the school in which they received their preparatory instruction.
 However, they also have an opportunity to continue their education in the nearest school to their home.

 Teaching students' mother tongue